react-bucharest/hello-world/README.md

 The purpose of this project is to learn building React.js applications, together.

 ## What is this?
 This is an evergrowing project, built collectively during live coding sessions.
-The functionality of the project is just a pretext for integrating various technologies and technique from the React ecosystem (e.g. webpack, ES6, Redux, Native, etc.).
+The functionality of the project is just a pretext for integrating various technologies and techniques from the React ecosystem (e.g. webpack, ES6, Redux, Native, etc.).

 Think of it as a React.js technology playground.
 Features will added to support whatever new tech we want to learn.
 (Dream come true, I know!)